w3f/Grants-Program/applications/FuturFusion.md

 - **Futur Store Console:** A web application portal facilitating app submission and lifecycle management within the Futur Store ecosystem.

-- **Storage Layer:** The layer dedicated to storing validated APKs securely.
+- **Storage Layer:** Layer dedicated to storing validated APKs and IPAs(for iOS).
+IPFS and/or [Crust Network](https://www.crust.network/).
+Crust integrate IPFS and have pinning features and also is a parachain in the Polkadot ecosystem.

 - **SAST/DAST Module:** Static and Dynamic Analysis component for scanning submited apks for checking security (initially interfacing with
  [MobSF: Mobile Security Framework](https://github.com/MobSF/Mobile-Security-Framework-MobSF) Web API).